foreseecode/foresee-sdk-ionic-sample/README.md

    You probaby also want to specify a target (e.g. `--target="iPhone-X, 12.0"`).
 Putting it all together:

    `$ ionic cordova emulate ios -- --buildFlag="-UseModernBuildSystem=0" --target="iPhone-X, 12.0"`

-Note that if you use ionic serve and this loads in a browser, the cordova plugins may not work.
-Always run this on an emulated / real device.

 ## Images
 1. Application Icon & Splash Screen images: